 Before your ceremony can take place you must each give legal notice of your intended partnership to the local registration office in the district where you live.

 There are two ways to convert a civil partnership into a marriage:

 - a simple administrative process called a ‘standard conversion’;

 - a two stage process where the conversion is followed by a ceremony.

 This is a simple administrative process where you will both attend an appointment at any register office and complete a declaration with details about yourself and your civil partner.
 The documents that you will need to produce include:

 - evidence of your name and date of birth – current passports or birth certificates;

-- an original civil partnership certificate.
+- your original civil partnership certificate.

-A legal declaration will then be drawn up for you to both sign with the Superintendent Registrar.
+A legal declaration will then be drawn up for you to both sign with the superintendent registrar.

 If you wish you can choose to say the declaration wording aloud to one another before signing the conversion document.
 Your marriage is then registered and a marriage certificate will be issued.